ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

    * Alternatively, allows the user to change entered username.
    * Alternatively, allows the user to request for resending the OTP.
 5. Validates that the OTP submitted matches with the one that was generated and is submitted within its validity period.
 6. Validates that the user is not blacklisted.
-The blacklisted user details will be fetched from the server during sync.
+The blacklisted user details will be fetched from the server during data sync.
 7. Validates that the user has a role of registration officer or supervisor.
 8. On successful validation of all conditions above, displays the logged in screen to the user